Pension schemes: information requirements

 Pension flexibility payments and pension flexibility death benefits payments

-From 6 April 2016 as scheme administrator you must report pension flexibility payments and pension flexibility death benefits payments to HMRC through Real Time Information (RTI).
+You must report pension flexibility payments and pension flexibility death benefits payments to HMRC through Real Time Information (RTI).

 You can read more about this in chapter 2 of the CWG2 guide.